UDT-ITF/website/source/api/index.md

 support other than it MUST be expressed as a string.
 Public facing servers SHOULD ideally use Persistent Identifiers and undertake to maintain the ITF endpoint and underlying resources.

-> DISCUSSION POINT: How much do we want or need to go into persistence/preservation?
-> Should a "friable" resource have to indicate this via the Info API?
-> > MH: I'd say that we should elaborate on persistence/preservation/friable as it would be useful
-> > for less technical audiences.

 All special characters (e.g. ? or \#) MUST be URI encoded to avoid unpredictable client behaviours.
 The URL syntax relies upon slash (/) separators so any slashes